Total diverts North Sea gas leak from platform

 “The fitting of this device ensures that there is no gas accumulating around the G4 wellhead or the platform, (which) reinforces the safety of the well intervention operation and helps alleviate restrictions on helicopter landings on the platform from now on,” Total said in a statement.

-The amount of gas streaming from below the platform located 240 kilometers off the coast of Aberdeen reduced by two thirds last week after workers started drilling a relief well.
+The amount of gas streaming from below the platform located 240 kilometres off the coast of Aberdeen reduced by two thirds last week after workers started drilling a relief well.

 The Elgin platform was evacuated on March 25, after workers detected gas leaking from a well which was closed last year, enveloping the site in a potentially explosive gas cloud.